 Get cozy with the alpacas

-Did you know that alpacas are from the camelid family?
-And did you know that there are numerous Alpaca Farms in NJ too?
-Your littles will love cozying up to the gentle creatures and learning how their fur is used to make lots of products yearly (all 100% safe and animal-friendly).
+Alpacas are the most gentle creatures around, and visiting one at one of the alpaca Farms in NJ during spring break is a fun way to get to know these animals a little better.
+Your littles will love cozying up to the plushy little guys and learning how their fur is used to make lots of products yearly (all 100% safe and animal-friendly).

 Head to the big city